Tim Lane (journalist): Established media career

 After some time working for the ABC in Hobart, Lane moved to Melbourne in 1979, where he has been based since.
 Lane began calling a wide variety of sports, including tennis, cricket, athletics and Australian rules football matches in the Victorian Football League and Australian Football League.
 He was primarily a radio commentator but also became a regular face on ABC TV, and was a key member of the coverage team for the 1987 VFL season when the television broadcast rights fell to the ABC.
 In addition, he spent time as the sports presenter for ABC Television's primetime news bulletin in Melbourne.

-As a commentator for such a variety of nationally (and sometimes internationally) broadcast sports, particularly for the highly popular AFL and cricket, Lane became one of Australia's best-known commentators and one of the ABC's most familiar personalities.
+As a commentator for such a variety of nationally (and sometimes internationally) broadcast sports, particularly for the highly popular AFL and cricket, Lane became one of Australia's best-known commentators and one of ABC's most familiar personalities.
 With his broad knowledge of sports, precise descriptions and endearing personality, he became regarded as one of Australia's most accomplished sports commentators.
 In 1999, he was inducted into the Melbourne Cricket Ground Media Hall of Fame and is now on the panel to select future inductees.
 He is also a member of the Tasmanian Football Hall of Fame as a legend in the media category.

 Lane was involved in a well-publicised dispute with the Nine Network on the eve of the 2002 AFL season.
-Having been recruited to Nine's AFL commentary team, Lane quit just days prior to the season's commencement, claiming Nine had refused to honour a stipulation in his contract that Eddie McGuire would not commentate alongside him in matches involving the Collingwood Football Club.
+Having been recruited to Nine's AFL commentary team, Lane quit just days before the season's commencement, claiming Nine had refused to honour a stipulation in his contract that Eddie McGuire would not commentate alongside him in matches involving the Collingwood Football Club.
 Lane held the view that McGuire's role as Collingwood president put him in a conflict of interest, as his freedom to report matters regarding the club would be compromised by his requirement to keep certain inside knowledge confidential.
 Lane parted ways from Nine and took up a role on Network Ten's AFL coverage in 2003, where he remained until Ten lost the rights at the end of 2011.

 Lane resigned from his full-time role with the ABC in 2003 but continued as a part-time AFL commentator on ABC radio, usually only on Friday night games, until the end of 2009.
 In addition to his role as an AFL commentator for Network Ten, he was also a regular sports columnist for The Age, and he usually appeared fortnightly on Jon Faine's Conversation Hour on ABC Radio across Victoria.

-At the end of the 2009 AFL season, Lane left ABC radio and joined 3AW in 2010 as a replacement for Rex Hunt (who moved to Triple M and has since retired).
+At the end of the 2009 AFL season, Lane left ABC Radio and joined 3AW in 2010 as a replacement for Rex Hunt (who moved to Triple M and has since retired).
 Lane leads the Sunday pre-match discussion and calls Saturday and Sunday games.
 He replaced Dennis Cometti (who moved to Triple M) as a Saturday caller.
 He is also a commentator for Macquarie Media's cricket coverage.